bogogion/NACV/README.md

 > *Written for the FRC 3824 (HVA) team, can be used elsewhere.*

 ## Info
+> This was made for, and will only run on Unix systems.

 *For specifics, and documentation:* [*Wiki*](https://github.com/bogogion/NACV/wiki)

 ## Installation guide